 Eighty-seven parking spaces are shown on the lot on Sheet 4 of 21, however the Land Use Ordinance requires 106 spaces.
-A waiver from this provision has been requested.
+A waiver from this provision has been granted by the Planning Board.

 Where artificial lighting is provided, it shall be shaded or screened so that no light source shall be visible from outside the area and its access driveways.
 A photometric lighting plan has not been provided at this time.